children cook at school in england

 When secondary school started, my son received his timetable and I was excited to see what he would study in Year 7.
 I was surprised to discover new subjects such as Drama, Religion and Philosophy, and Food Technology.

 Food Technology?
 Are they going to learn about food and ingredients?
 Yes — and they actually cook too.
+It’s amazing to see how children cook at school in England, gaining skills that last a lifetime.

 Cutting Apples, Not Fingers